MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 **Options:** If this setting is enabled, you can specify the amount of time (in minutes) Automatic Updates waits before proceeding with a scheduled restart.

 #### Do not adjust default option to Install Updates and Shut Down in Shut Down Windows dialog
-This policy setting enables you to specify whether the **Install Updates and Shut Down** option is permitted as the default choice in the **Shut Down Windows** dialog box.
+This policy setting enables you to specify whether the **Install Updates and Shut Down** option is permitted as the default choice in the **Shut Down Windows** dialog.

 |Supported on|Excluding|
 |---------|-------|